RicardoAzuul/RicardoAzuul.github.io/README.md

 ### The 5 Planes of Design

-We use Jesse James Garret's 5 planes of UX design to design the site.
-We start off at the Strategy Plane, as below.
+I've used Jesse James Garret's 5 planes of UX design to design the site.
+I started off at the Strategy Plane.

 #### Strategy

 For the owners of the Roleplay Cafe, the site needs to achieve the following:
-- inform visitors to the site what the Roleplay Cafe offers.
+- inform site visitors what the Roleplay Cafe offers.
 - turn visitors to the site into visitors of the cafe, and ideally recurring visitors too.

-The value of the site for the owners: amount of visitors to the Cafe increase, website visitors register their games and more games are being offered by the Cafe, building a tribe of like-minded visitors.
+The value of the site for the owners: the number of visitors to the Cafe increases, website visitors register their games and more games are being offered by the Cafe, building a tribe of like-minded visitors.

 For the visitors, the site needs to achieve the following:
-- allow them to quickly figure out what the Roleplay Cafe offers
+- allow them to quickly figure out what the Roleplay Cafe offers.
-- find out about roleplaying games they can join
+- find out about roleplaying games they can join.
-- submit a game they want to run as game master
+- submit a game they want to run as game master.
-- find out about events
+- find out about events.

 The value of the site for site visitors: quickly learn about a cool new cafe in town and get to meet people with similar interests.